CybertronianFan/Face-Tracking-Car/README.md

 * 18650 Battery holder
 * Logitech C270
 * A power bank or portable power source for the Raspberry Pi
-* Cardboard for the car shell + some way to connect the components (I used zip ties)
+* Cardboard for the rover shell + some way to connect the components (I used zip ties)